 So there you have it – our predictions for what’s going to happen in 2020!

-We can’t guarantee we’re totally right, but when you take a look at the trends and the way things are moving in the industry, we think everything points to one direction: times, they are a changin’.
-We’re looking forward to a great New Year in 2020 and a continued focus on helping working Canadians.
+We can’t guarantee we’re right, but when you take a look at the trends and how things are moving in the industry, we think everything points to one direction: times, they are a-changing.